 CAPS officials began searching for McAndrew when he did not return to the facility on time, and found he was in Baird's company, said Bill Leonard, Craig Police Department division commander.

 "It was discovered that Mr. Baird was actually trying to help (McAndrew) escape," Leonard said.

 Both men were taken into custody without incident by Craig police officers.
 Formal charges are pending.

-Wednesday’s arrest wasn’t the first brush with the law for Baird, who was also once involved with CAPS.
+Wednesday's arrest wasn't the first brush with the law for Baird, who also was once involved with CAPS.